isaguimet/CPSC481-TeamT/README.md

 - Evaluated our tasks by executing a cognitive walkthrough on the tasks we prototyped vertically
 - Prepared a project demo, project presentation and report

-Our document containing detailed information about these deliverables are uploaded in this stageThree branch.
+Our documents containing detailed information about these deliverables are uploaded in this stageThree branch.

 Here is the link to our portfolio: https://gbondad.github.io/481portfolio/index.html